Dual Randomized Smoothing: Beyond Global Noise Variance: Experimental Evaluation

 \subsection{Key Results}

 \paragraph{Dual RS with Single Pretrained Classifier.} We first evaluate the performance of dual RS with a pretrained global classifier, as described in \cref{sec:sigma_train}. \cref{subfig:against_pretrained_base_model} and \cref{tab:main_result} compare the pretrained diffusion denoised smoothing model with different global noise variances and dual RS using the same classifier on \cifar.
 While the baseline models with a small global noise variance (e.g., $\sigma=0.25$ or $0.5$) achieve high certified accuracy at small radii, they fail to provide non-trivial guarantees at larger radii.
-Conversely, the model with a large global noise variance ($\sigma=1.0$) attains a large certified radius but suffers from low accuracy at small radii.
+Conversely, the model with a large global noise variance ($\sigma=1.0$) attains good certified accuracy at large radii but suffers from low accuracy at small radii.
 In contrast, dual RS has a strong performance across all radii, achieving a superior accuracy-robustness trade-off.
 This demonstrates that dual RS can effectively leverage the pretrained classifier.

 \paragraph{Dual RS with Single Classifier Finetuning.} \cref{subfig:against_multiscale} and \cref{tab:main_result} compare dual RS with Multiscale \citep{jeong2024multi}, the state-of-the-art input-dependent RS method.
 For a fair comparison, we finetune the classifier in dual RS as described in \cref{sec:cls_finetune}, while Multiscale adopts the finetuned diffusion denoiser described in \citet{jeong2024multi}.
 The result shows that dual RS consistently outperforms Multiscale across most radii, with especially strong improvements in the small-radius region.
-At radii $0.5$, $0.75$, and $1.0$, dual RS improves certified accuracy by $19.2\%$, $24.2\%$, and $20.6\%$, respectively.
+At radii $0.5$, $0.75$, and $1.0$, dual RS improves certified accuracy by $15.6\%$, $20.0\%$, and $15.7\%$, respectively.
 On a single NVIDIA RTX 4090 GPU with batch size 1000 and $N=10{,}000$, certifying with dual RS requires 22.58 seconds per input on average, compared to 14.07 seconds for standard RS and 20.21 seconds for Multiscale.
 Thus, dual RS incurs only a modest computational overhead relative to standard RS, while achieving significant performance gains.
-We remark that Multiscale requires multiple rounds of certification for some inputs, leading to a higher worst-case certification time (14.07, 28.14, and 42.21 seconds on average for 1, 2, and 3 rounds, respectively).
+We remark that Multiscale requires multiple rounds of certification for inputs with small certified radii, leading to a higher worst-case certification time (14.07, 28.14, and 42.21 seconds on average for 1, 2, and 3 rounds, respectively), while dual RS spends a fixed amount of time for all inputs.